cotarr/calc-pi-arm64-asm/README.md

-# WORK IN PROGRESS
+# 13 Days to go ...

-View progress to date: [HISTORY.md](../master/HISTORY.md)
+Read file [HISTORY.md](../master/HISTORY.md) to see progress to date.

-## No Pi calculation available at this time
+## No Pi calculation yet, few more days please...

-Today is Feb 14, 2021.
+The start date was Feb 14, 2021.
+Time needed is 1 month.
 The goal is to write ARM64 program to calculate pi, on a Raspberry Pi, by "Pi Day" March 14.

-Since Raspberry Pi OS is only released as 32 bit stable release ARMHF, I will try this project with the new beta version ARM64 of Raspberry OS
+In order use a Raspberry Pi in 64-Bit mode, the new beta version Raspberry OS 64 bit is required.

+This is what I am using:

 - Raspberry Pi 4 Model B Rev 1.2
 - ARM64 (Beta) Debian GNU/Linux 10 (buster)